Recognizing Social Anxiety in Children and How to Help

 What Causes Social Anxiety in Children?

+Many factors can contribute to social anxiety, from genetics to life experiences.
 Your child’s genes can impact how well they manage stress or how shy they might be.
+They might also have role models in their lives who exhibit similar symptoms.

 • Children who have experienced abuse, neglect, or any kind of trauma might also start to exhibit signs of social anxiety.

 Getting to the root cause of your child’s social anxiety is often the first step toward effectively treating it.
+But first, you need to be able to recognize the signs of social anxiety in children.

 What Are the Symptoms of Social Anxiety in Kids?

 Children with social anxiety exhibit many of the same signs and symptoms as adults.
+It’s important to spot the symptoms of social anxiety early.

 • They might cling to you or hide behind you so they don’t have to face people directly.